joanirmir/civic_platform/documentation/git-documentation.md

 ## The branching

 ### develop branch
-We have on main-Branch.
+We have one main-Branch.
 This is the branch that will be published on the production server.
 That one, that is available to the public. <br>
 But we don't want to work on this branch, because its easy to mess things up.

 So, there are other branches.
 Each one has a specific task.